emehrkay/ssssg/README.md

 * Title -- the page title
 * Slug -- this will be how the page is referenced in the browser
 * Tags -- a comma separated list of tags that you can use to identify a page
+* Published -- a boolean flag stating if the page should be published (viewable via the browser) or not.
+Defaults to true.

 Example page with meta-data: